S/O Satyamurthy: Overseas

 S/O Satyamurthy grossed ₹3.75 crore on its first day at the overseas box office.
 According to Taran Adarsh, the film earned $347,267 on its Wednesday premiere in the United States and was the second-highest US premiere grosser (behind Aagadu).
 It earned $136,168 on Thursday, bringing its two-day US box-office total to $483,435 (about ₹3.01 crore).
 S/O Satyamurthy earned $233,870 on Friday, bringing its three-day US box-office total to $720,984 (about ₹4.49 crore).

 The film passed the million-dollar mark on Sunday, the second Telugu film of 2015 to do so (after Temper).
 Gross overseas receipts for the first weekend were ₹8.46 crore, with net earnings of ₹5.1 crore.
 The film continued a good run on the international market despite a drop in collections in India, earning ₹5.6 crore in eight days.

-S/O Satyamurthy lost 60 percent of its screens after the release of OK Bangaram, but (according to Taran Adarsh) earned $1,235,073 by 19 April 2015.
+S/O Satyamurthy lost 60 per cent of its screens after the release of OK Bangaram, but (according to Taran Adarsh) earned $1,235,073 by 19 April 2015.
 It broke the lifetime records of Temper, Gopala Gopala and Govindudu Andarivadele in 11 days, and was the ninth-highest-grossing Telugu film of all time at the US box office.
 The film earned a distributor share of ₹5.2 crore in the US and ₹70 lakh at the remaining overseas box offices during its run.